zulip/zulip/docs/development/using.md

 Here's what you need to do to see your changes take effect:

-* If you change Python code used by the main Django/Tornado server processes, these services are run on top of Django's [manage.py runserver][django-runserver] which will automatically restart the Zulip Django and Tornado servers whenever you save changes to Python code.
+* The main Django/Tornado server processes are run on top of Django's [manage.py runserver][django-runserver], which will automatically restart them when you save changes to Python code they use.
 You can watch this happen in the `run-dev.py` console to make sure the backend has reloaded.

 * The Python queue workers will also automatically restart when you save changes.
 However, you may need to ctrl-C and then restart